kazuar/kazuar.github.io/_posts/2017-7-24-got-remix.md

 plt.show()
 {% endhighlight %}

-If we run the above code on our video file we will see the following wave plot:
+If we run the above code on our video file we will get the following wave plot:

 ![waveplot]({{ site.baseurl }}/images/got_remix/wave_plot.png)

-Seems like this audio is a bit noisy.
+Seems like the audio for this scene is a bit noisy.
-We need to look at the "silent" parts of the audio and find a way to identify them.
+We want to separate the video into sub clips, and will assume that there is a brief period of silence between them.
+In order to find the boundaries for each sub clip, we first need to define what "silence" looks like in our wave plot.

-Lets zoom into one of the parts in the audio and try to identify the "boundaries of silence":
+Let's zoom into one of the parts in the audio and try to identify the "boundaries of silence":

 ![waveplot]({{ site.baseurl }}/images/got_remix/wave_plot_pre_zoom.png)